Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Depends on how well you know the couple and how elaborate the wedding is.....i think 50-100 is about the norm these days....maybe a bit less for a more informal reception.

 For graduations and weddings, I always try to give $30 to $50 depending on how well I know the person or how much money I have on hand.
 If money was tight, I would give less.
 Something about a $30 or more equals a substantial gift in my mind and graduations and weddings are special cases.
-Just include a card with a nice handwritten message, any amount should be appreciated.
-The card could be around a lot longer than the money. :-)

 I am going with a standard of $50.00 right now.
 We're not in a position to offer any more than that, right now, since we're trying to pay off our credit cards.
 I do, however, usually purchase an American Express gift check, rather than give cash - somehow it just looks better, and it can be used anywhere.
 If I have to give cash, I usually get a $50 bill.
 I just don't like the look of a personal check.

-i dont think its the amount that counts, rather how you give it. ive been living in germany for about 15 years now, and germans are really good at making attractive money gifts. one of my favorite ways is to take a wooden chest and fill it with bird sand, tons of quarters and mix them all in, provide a shovel or two (or cat box shovels?) and let them search for their treasure. or if you get several people together fill up a wheelbarrow full of sand and coins!!
+i dont think its the amount that counts, rather how you give it. ive been living in germany for about 15 years now, and germans are really good at making attractive money gifts. one of my favorite ways is to take a wooden chest and fill it with bird sand, tons of quarters and mix them all in, provide a shovel or two (or cat box shovels?) and let them search for their treasure.

 I am probably not a good one to give advice on this topic as I usually like to purchase a gift.
 I am not cheap but if you can't or don't want to give very much cash, then atleast the recipient doesn't know what you spent with a gift.
 Also you might find a very nice item on sale.
 We received a wedding invitation for a wedding that is very far from here so of course we are not attending.
 We know the groom's parents but do not know the happy couple.
 I felt as tho receiving this invitation with them knowing we could not attend the wedding was just asking for a gift.
 I intend to send a small store bought or handmade gift and that's it.
 I don't think there is any "rule" about what you give or how much you spend.
 I have thought of some very thoughtful gift ideas that I can send this couple....for example, I thought to do something nice with the wedding invitation, and send the bride some of my favorite recipes.